The road-network from William Roy’s Military Survey of Scotland. 1747

-A common approach to ancient map analysis is by georeferencing, a process of semitransparent matching of the old map onto a modern one.
+A common approach to ancient map analysis is by geo-referencing, a process of semitransparent matching of the old map onto a modern one.
+Minor inaccuracies are addressed by stretching and condensing.
 As yet, this technique has not been possible with Roy's map and although an overlay can be employed, inaccuracies on the old map often cause individual landmarks to appear some kilometres away from their actual location.

 It is important to clarify the objectives and qualify the process adopted for this site-:

 1. This is not archaeology: it is an attempt to identify which roads/paths/tracks are the modern equivalents of the roads on Roy’s map; these are highlighted as they now exist on the modern OS.
-The precise on the ground course of the old road cannot be presumed from the highlight, and with that in mind a rather wide highlighting pen has been used (about 50m wide at 1/50,000).
+The very precise on-the-ground course of the old road cannot be presumed from the highlight, and with that in mind, a rather wide highlighting pen has been used .

 2. Minor estate roads within a very local setting have been omitted if they were not clearly part of the larger communication network.